SimonLaub/CarGame/README.md

 <br>
 I.e how can we make sure that the self-driving car also deals with “rare” events.
 ChatGPT says:
 <img src="Pics/RareEventsquestion.jpg" alt="Chat with ChatGPT" width="500"><br>
+Yes.<br>
+And ChatGPT gets even more to the point later on in its answer:<br>
 <img src="Pics/RareEventsquestion2.jpg" alt="Chat with ChatGPT" width="500"><br>